 Clear session cookies for logged-out users

-If you are using the identify method to track your logged-in users, then you should call the Gist shutdown method to clear your users' conversations and identity anytime they logout of your application.
+If you're using the identify method to track your logged-in users, you should call the Gist shutdown method to clear the users' conversations and identity when they log out of your application.
 This ensures the next person using the computer doesn't see any previous history.

 gist.chat('shutdown');

-Alternatively, you can also clear cookies for those visitors who do not grant you the consent to store cookies.
+Alternatively, you can also clear cookies for visitors who do not grant consent to store cookies.
+For example, you can add the following code to remove the cookies when a visitor clicks an element with the removeCookies id:

 /*